 The Bitcoin (BTC) logo lit up the night sky in Berlin this weekend, adorning Germany’s tallest building with a giant orange B.

-On January 21, the Bitcoin logo illuminated the Berliner Fernsehturm tower–known as the TV Tower.
-German Bitcoiners took to Twitter and social media to share photos and videos of the illumination, then shared by prominent Bitcoin Twitter accounts.
+On Jan.
+21, the Bitcoin logo illuminated the Berliner Fernsehturm tower, also known as the TV Tower.
+German Bitcoiners took to Twitter and social media to share photos and videos of the illuminated logo, which was then shared by prominent Bitcoin Twitter accounts.

-The man behind the B, a German Bitcoiner called Tilo told Cointelegraph why the idea came to him:
+The man behind the B, a German Bitcoiner going by the name of Tilo, told Cointelegraph why the idea came to him:

-Tilo is CEO of an events agency that will host the "Best of Blockchain" conference this year.
-He explained that the process is simple for setting up light displays: “what you need is a mixer, power station, special Bitcoin logo,” in one of the comments.
-Tilo had tried the process at the end of last year, "But the beamer I used was too weak," he explained.
+Tilo is CEO of an events agency that will host the “Best of Blockchain” conference this year.
+He explained that the process is simple for setting up light displays: “What you need is a mixer, power station, special Bitcoin logo.”
+Tilo had tried the process at the end of last year, but it didn't go as planned.
+“The beamer I used was too weak,” he explained.

 It’s not the first time the Bitcoin logo or themes have been projected onto iconic buildings.
 In May 2021 in London, “Fiat is the bubble, Bitcoin is the pin,” was projected onto the Bank of England.